vefunder/protocol-research-review/articles/Angle/agEUR_post_Euler.md

 At the time of writing this article, a [snapshot vote](https://snapshot.org/#/anglegovernance.eth/proposal/0x7c1aad3b8293a5cb15af1d8f80ccead11c84f6e61fe6b1dc7e719f1f22e831bc) was underway to determine the distribution of excess profit generated by the ETH to USDC swaps to the Stablecoin Liquidity Providers (SLP).
 The staking module withdrawal function is expected to be reinstated shortly after that.

 ## Lessons learned and a path forward for V2

+### Vote on agEUR Holders' Seniority

+The Euler hack prompted a [governance discussion](https://gov.angle.money/t/moving-forward-with-angle-post-euler-hack/647) on the need to define the order of "seniority" among different token holders of the Angle Protocol, not only for the Euler situation but also for any future occurrences of losses not automatically handled by the Core module's smart contracts.
+This seniority concept was not explicitly stated before the exploit, only being obliquely alluded to in the document ([collateral settlement section](https://docs.angle.money/angle-core-module/other-aspects/collateral-settlement#use-cases)) and voted on by governance after the exploit.

+Angle governance considered various seniority options and ultimately decided that by prioritizing agEUR holders over Standard Liquidity Providers (SLPs) and Hedging Agents (HAs), the protocol could ensure its pegged value is defended using the available collateral reserves.

+After deliberations, the proposed seniority of agEUR holders was submitted for a [snapshot vote](https://snapshot.org/#/anglegovernance.eth/proposal/0xd5404ecbd1e76a01c9991bcac74b631d562e0445a1998ea407678391ad95474a), resulting in veANGLE holders supporting the seniority of agEUR holders.

+____

 On April 5th, 2023, Angle published [Euler Hack Reflection: Learning, Adapting, and Strengthening Angle Protocol](https://www.angle.money/#/blog/announcements/euler-hack-reflection-learning-adapting-and-strengthening-angle-protocol) which give a glimpse of a possible way forward for the Angle Protocol.